ginjo/esphome-dynamic-cron/README.md

   ![Screenshot of dynamic_cron interface in ESPHome](img/dynamic_cron_ui.png)

 ## Requirements

+  DynamicCron version 0.2.x has been refactored to work on ESPHome version 2025.x.x and greater.
+If you're using ESPHome version 2024.11.x or earlier, use DynamicCron version 0.1.1.

   This component has two external dependencies that are automatically managed:
   1. [Croncpp](https://github.com/mariusbancila/croncpp) for parsing cron expressions
   2. [Preferences](https://docs.espressif.com/projects/arduino-esp32/en/latest/api/preferences.html) for storing settings to esp32 NVS